openziti/ziti/doc/ha/quickstart.md

     ╰───────┴────────────────────┴───────┴────────┴─────────────────┴───────────╯
     ```

-1. Restart the disconnected member.
+1. Restart any disconnected member.

-    This is identical to the original startup command except the log is appended to the existing file.
+    Any member can be restarted with this `ha` subcommand.

     ```bash
     nohup ziti edge quickstart ha \
         --instance-id="ctrl1" \
-        --ctrl-port="1281" \
-        --router-port="3021" \
         --home="${PWD}" \
-        --ctrl-address="127.0.0.1" \
-        --router-address="127.0.0.1" \
-        --trust-domain="ha-quickstart" \
     &>> ctrl1.log &
     ```